yuan-zm/DGT-ST/README.md

  <p align="center">
       Zhimin Yuan, Wankang Zeng, Yanfei Su, Weiquan Liu, Ming Cheng, Yulan Guo, Cheng Wang
     <br>
-    <a href=https://asc.xmu.edu.cn/" target='_blank'>ASC</a>,&nbsp;Xiamen University
+    <a href=https://asc.xmu.edu.cn/ target='_blank'>ASC</a>,&nbsp;Xiamen University
   </p>

 This is a official code release of [DGT-ST](https://arxiv.org/pdf/2403.18469.pdf).
 This code is mainly based on [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine).

 I was trying to clean the code to make it more readable.
 However, the cleaned code of **PCAN** can not reproduce the results shown in our paper.
 It may caused by the **instability** of the GAN training.
 Now, we are working on a new direction to obtain a warm-up model that is more stable than the GAN-based methods.
 So, we are not going to make too much effort for this.
 The code in this repo is only slightly cleaned but still nasty.
-Instead, we plan to publicize a new repo which focuses on **self-training-based methods** for 3D outdoor driving scenario UDA segmentation.

 The code was submitted in a hurry.
 Please contact me if you have any questions.

+## LiDAR_UDA

+We published a new [repo](https://github.com/yuan-zm/LiDAR_UDA) focusing on **self-training-based methods** for 3D outdoor driving scenario LiDAR point clouds UDA segmentation.

 ## Getting Started
 ```Shell